-What Are the Long-term Concerns of Marijuana Use?
+What Are the Long-Term Concerns of Marijuana Use?

-The long exposure to damaging smoke could lead to a number of chronic respiratory issues, including:
+Long exposure to damaging smoke could lead to a number of chronic respiratory issues, including:

 - Swelling in the lungs

 Just as marijuana changes the body, it can also change a person’s mind.
 For example, the Royal College of Psychiatrists suggests that there is sufficient evidence to link marijuana use at a young age to an increased risk of developing either schizophrenia or bipolar disorder.
-The researchers go on to say that the risk is dose dependent, meaning that people who take bigger hits of drugs have a bigger risk of illness when compared to people who take smaller hits of the drug.
+The researchers go on to say that the risk is dose-dependent, meaning that people who take bigger hits of drugs have a bigger risk of mental illness when compared to people who take smaller hits of the drug.

 That risk is tied, in some cases, to genetic vulnerabilities.
 So people who have a family history of schizophrenia or bipolar might have a higher risk of developing mental illness due to marijuana.
 But it is clear that the drug has the ability to change the brain in such a way that a mental illness could appear.
 Once it does, stopping marijuana use will not make it disappear.
 Someone with these conditions will need therapy and/or medications for the rest of life to keep the mental illness under control.

 Marijuana use has also been linked to a boost in risk of depression, although that link is slightly unclear.
 Mayo Clinic reports that people who smoke marijuana are diagnosed with depression more often than people who do not smoke marijuana, and that is especially true of people who use marijuana heavily over a long period of time.
 But researchers do not claim that marijuana directly causes depression.
 Instead, it might be that people at risk for depression are more tempted to use marijuana.
 Or it might be that something about using marijuana brings on a lifestyle that supports depression.
 More research is required to clarify that link.